 |Job Title||Entry-Level (0-12 months)||Early Career (1-4 Years)||Midcareer (5-9 Years)||Experienced (10-19 Years)|

-Skills Gained in a Fire Science Program
+Skills Gained With a Fire Science Degree

 - Planning and Code Review

-- Firefighters, inspectors, and investigators all need a thorough understanding of building and fire codes.
+Firefighters, inspectors, and investigators all need a thorough understanding of building and fire codes.
 This knowledge allows them to recognize violations and safety threats in existing buildings, navigate dangerous situations when responding to an emergency, and provide input to architects and builders as they design new structures.

 - Evidence Collection and Analysis

-- Physical evidence is not always sufficient to determine the cause of a fire.
-Fire safety professionals may also need to interview witnesses and other involved parties to better understand how and why a fire started, what pre-existing conditions may have contributed to the blaze, and if negligence was involved.
+Physical evidence is not always sufficient to determine the cause of a fire.
+Fire safety professionals may also need to interview witnesses and other involved parties to better understand how and why a fire started, what preexisting conditions may have contributed to the blaze, and if negligence was involved.